romaintrovallet/tutorials/NCS_BLE_DFU.md

 ### A) Error when flashing the Application

 First verify that you have rightly plugged the Development Kit and that you have turned it on.
-Then if a window is printed and asking to `Recover` the target Press `Flash & Recover`
+If a window is printed and asking to `Recover` the target, Press `Flash & Recover`

 ### B) No `app_update.bin` in the `build/zephyr` folder